Igor Kokoškov: Fenerbahçe (2020–2021)

 On 4 July 2020, Kokoškov was named the head coach for Fenerbahçe Beko of the Turkish Basketball Super League and the EuroLeague.
 It is his first club coaching appointment in Europe after 25 years.
 Kokoskov had a 20–14 record in the EuroLeague and reached the EuroLeague Playoffs where his team got swept by CSKA Moscow.
 Also, he went 22–8 in the Turkish League before his team got swept by newly crowned EuroLeague champion Anadolu Efes in the domestic finals.
 On 27 July 2021, he parted ways with Fenerbahçe.

 Return to NBA assistant coaching (2021–2025)

 On 31 August 2021, Kokoškov was appointed an assistant coach for the Dallas Mavericks.
 After spending one season with Dallas, on 6 July 2022, Kokoškov was named as assistant coach for the Brooklyn Nets. he parted ways with the Nets in May 2023.
 On 14 June 2023, Kokoškov was hired as assistant coach for the Atlanta Hawks.

-Anadolu Efes (2025–present)
+Anadolu Efes (2025)

 On July 2, 2025, Kokoškov signed with Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).
+On November 27, 2025, he was fired from his position.